 Whether you design a t-shirt with a clever design (don’t steal a copyrighted logo) or even get together with some friends and invest in a becoming a food vendor to feed the hungry fans at a match, it’s a relatively safe risk that may be worth taking.
 Football clubs make money off of apparel, so why can’t you?

 If you are a collector of football memorabilia and are ready to part with some of your collection, you may make a nice profit off of a rare collectible card or a signed photograph.
+Collector cards sell the same way as lot of rare coins and they appreciate in value over time.

 Become Part of the Game